Jobs for Pharm.D. vs. Ph.D. — What’s the Difference?

 Let’s talk about the difference between patient-care and research within the field of pharmacy.

 The Patient-Care Track vs. the Research Track

 The Pharm.D. track is a four-year program — ending with Advanced Pharmacy Practice Experience (APPE) rotations and two personal and professional development courses.
-Once patient-care focused pharmacists enter the workforce, they focus on an individual’s treatment options when it comes to prescription pharmaceuticals.
+Once patient-care focused pharmacists enter the workforce, job opportunities after Pharm.D. focus on an individual’s treatment options when it comes to prescription pharmaceuticals.
 Pharmacists typically work as providers at pharmacies or hospitals throughout their career, and it is possible to advance into management positions.

 The research track of pharmacology (Ph.D.) on the other hand, often extends beyond four years and ends in an extensive research project.
 Pharmacology researchers, generally, work on molecular targeting, drug design, and drug delivery in developing new approaches to treat disease.
 Research professionals may operate as researchers at universities, hospitals, private corporations, or laboratories.
 Many choose to work as professors within universities in addition to research work, but they do not serve as health care providers.

-How to Become a Pharmacist — Your Degree Options
+How to Become a Pharmacist — Types of Pharmacy Degrees

 Doctor of Pharmacy